Texas Department of Criminal Justice: Requesting Care

 Requesting care in prison systems involves a simple procedural checklist that must be met in order to see any type of medical professional.
-Firstly, an incarnated person must fill out Sick Call Request form that should be answered within a 48-hour time period.
-After 48 hours, If there is no response, the person is to advance to fill out an I-60 form which states general issues faced.
-If the process continues to yield no approval, a Step 1 Grievance is to filled out.
+Firstly, an incarcerated person must fill out a Sick Call Request form that should be answered within a 48-hour time period.
+After 48 hours, if there is no response, the person is to advance to fill out an I-60 form which states general issues faced.
+If the process continues to yield no approval, a Step 1 Grievance is filled out.
 This level of documentation is very strictly reviewed.
 Continuing to hear no response for an extended period of time indicates the time to advance to a Step 2 Grievance.
-After these options, the prisoner may now file a lawsuit for ‘exhausting administrative remedies.’
+After these options, the prisoner may now file a lawsuit for "exhausting administrative remedies."

-A Sick Call Request form is a specified form that is specific towards what was wrong with the inmate medically.
+A Sick Call Request form is a specified form that is specific towards what is wrong with the inmate medically.
 The progression to an I-60 form leads to a more generalized form that addresses seeing a doctor, contact visit, address changes and the like.
-A Step 1 Grievance are very strict and viewed very critically with certain guide-lines such as: only one problem can be addressed per grievance, only one grievance per week, must be reported within 15 days, and must be written with proper language.
+A Step 1 Grievance is very strict and viewed very critically with certain guidelines such as only one problem can be addressed per grievance, only one grievance per week, must be reported within 15 days, and must be written with proper language.
 This form alone may take up to 40 days to be processed.
 A Step 2 Grievance is directly reviewed by TDCJ health committee and will have a response by 35 days.
 If these options are still not satisfactory, the inmate is then allowed to file a lawsuit because he/she has "exhausted administrative remedies."

 Care through these methods is possible but is still a timely cost.
 Depending on how the prisoner is, the time between signing a form and receiving medication can mean life or death.